 Jesus, more literally, said, “You have said.”
 Some Bible experts say this was an oblique way of saying, simply, “Yes.”
 Or, as readers at this point in the story might have preferred, “Yes, you greedy, hypocritical wad of camel spit.
 It’s you.”

-The Mount of Olives was just a few minutes away.
+The Mount of Olives was only a few minutes away.
 It’s a ridge of hills parallel to the ridge on which Jerusalem was built.
 The narrow Kidron Valley separates the two ridges.

-Gethsemane” means “oil press.”
-In the fall of the year, farmers harvested olives from olive trees, and then crushed most of the olives to produce olive oil.
-A few olive trees and ruins of an ancient olive oil press are located on the lower slopes of the Mount of Olives.
+Gethsemane means “oil press.”
+In the fall of the year, farmers harvested olives from olive trees, then crushed most of the olives to produce olive oil.
+A few olive trees and ruins of an ancient olive-oil press are located on the lower slopes of the Mount of Olives.

 Zebedee’s sons were James and John, nicknamed the Sons of Thunder.
 Peter, James, and John seemed to be the three best friends of Jesus, his closest disciples.
 He took them with him on several occasions, including the famous mountaintop Transfiguration (17:1-13).